quicwg/base-drafts/draft-ietf-quic-tls.md

 `WINDOW_UPDATE` frames MUST NOT be sent unprotected.

-Though data is exchanged on stream 1, the initial flow control window is is sufficiently large to allow the TLS handshake to complete.
+Though data is exchanged on stream 1, the initial flow control window is sufficiently large to allow the TLS handshake to complete.
 This limits the maximum size of the TLS handshake and would prevent a server or client from using an abnormally large certificate chain.